ArthurDEV44/unbind/README.md

 ### Download

-Pre-built binaries are available on the [Releases](https://github.com/your-username/unbind/releases) page:
+Pre-built binaries are available on the [Releases](https://github.com/ArthurDEV44/unbind/releases) page:

 | Platform | Download |
 |----------|----------|
 | macOS (Intel/Apple Silicon) | `.dmg` |
 | Windows | `.msi` or `.exe` |
 | Linux | `.deb` or `.AppImage` |

+> **Windows:** If SmartScreen shows "Windows protected your PC", click **"More info"** → **"Run anyway"**.
+This happens because the app is not yet code-signed.
+A signed version is coming soon.

 ### Prerequisites (Development)